System Networking Guide for Developers

 Bandwidth vs Throughput

-- Bandwidth - Maximum theoretical capacity
+- Bandwidth: Maximum theoretical capacity

-- Throughput - Actual data transfer rate
+- Throughput: Actual data transfer rate

 Common Network Issues